mnanthekha-jpg/Sensor-and-Actuators-in-healthcare-/README.md

 # Sensor-and-Actuators-in-healthcare
 To treat patients through sensors.
-To help patients with healthcare
+To help patients with healthcare.